 A family beach day turns into a horrific crime scene when a mother snaps and kills a man.
 The crime and murderer are apparent.
 What isn’t so easy to piece together is the “why”.
 Why would a woman kill a total stranger in front of everyone?
-In front of her son.
-An 8-episode USA Network mini-series based on the book of the same name, The Sinner is a gripping story of a gruesome murder.
-One where the motive is a complete mystery.
+In front of her child.
+An 8-episode USA Network mini-series based on the book of the same name, The Sinner is a gripping story of a gruesome murder – one where the motive is a complete mystery, even to the killer.

 Enjoying a summer day on the beach, Cora Tannetti (Jessica Biel) seems a bit disconnected from everyone.
 Trying to move past her funk, she relaxes with her husband Mason (Christopher Abbott) and their young son in the sand.
 All the while watching a couple frolicking nearby, playing music loudly with their friends.
 She can’t turn away and their antics seemingly taunt her.
 She grows more and more annoyed by their behavior and snaps, running quickly towards the couple – knife in hand.
 She proceeds to stab the man several times to the shock and horror of everyone.

 The killing is troublesome to everyone in the town.
 Those who know Cora cannot fathom that she would do such a thing.
-And a connection between Cora and her victim seems nonexistent, puzzling Detective Harry Ambrose (Bill Pullman).
-The two apparently never meeting prior to the incident on the beach.
-Ambrose must uncover why a woman, with a picturesque family, would kill someone she never knew.
+And a connection between Cora and her victim seems nonexistent, puzzling Detective Harry Ambrose (Bill Pullman) – the two apparently never meeting prior to the incident on the beach.
+Ambrose must uncover why a woman, with a picturesque family and no violent past, would kill someone she never knew.

 This murder mystery is quite a unique one.
 Here we know exactly who the killer is, as does everyone else, yet a motive is so unclear – even to our killer.
 With the success of Mr. Robot, it seems USA is taking a liking to twisted series.
 And they’re doing a stellar job so far.
 The quality of this show itself resembles something that you’d see on HBO or Showtime, proving basic cable is really stepping up their game to compete.